Monthly Archives: October 2009

 Bloomberg’s Approach to Job Centers Seen As Successful, Despite Criticism

-By Kieran K. Meadows Dozens of jobseekers sized up the others seated in the packed waiting room of the city’s job training center in Brooklyn one recent Friday morning.
-Fifty people waited to see counselors, attend workshops and improve resumes. … Continue reading
+Dozens of jobseekers sized up the others seated in the packed waiting room of the city’s job training center in Brooklyn one recent Friday morning.
+Fifty people waited to see counselors, attend workshops and improve resumes.
+The bright blue walls and fancy logos offered a sense of a hope that, despite the city’s highest unemployment rate in 16 years, this center would connect them to a job.

-Leave a Comment
+Leave a comment

 Filed under NYC, Politics